Skip to main content

 Flu

 The flu vaccination is available every year on the NHS to help protect adults and children at risk of flu and its complications.
-It’s a good idea to get vaccinated against flu if you're eligible.
+It’s a good idea to get vaccinated against flu if you're eligible(link is external).

-If you aren’t eligible for a free vaccination you can get a flu vaccine at a pharmacy.
+If you aren’t eligible for a free vaccination you can get a flu vaccine at a pharmacy(link is external).
 You’ll need to pay for this.

 • Next